 5. Using marketing to cross-sell

 Make a list of current and new clients, and work cross-selling into your marketing activities – email, print advertising and/or social media campaigns.
 Be sure to use positive client testimonials to convince potential clients to work with you.
 It might be time to relook your marketing plan so look out for free templates such as these to kick-start your planning and positioning.
-You can also brush up on your marketing with our who, what, where, how article.

 Someone might not be ready to switch insurers or require a new product yet, but it’s always good to plant seeds.
 Just make a note to follow up one month, and again six months later, and stay on top of your client’s changing circumstances to remind them when additional cover is necessary.
 Software such as Workpool makes for easy task and workflow management – such as setting follow-up date reminders.
 It can be hard to know what to write as a ‘just checking in’ email each time so see how Hubspot switches it up with 16 sales follow-up email examples or add its free CRM tool to your Gmail or Outlook mailbox to send standardised introduction or follow-up emails.